Read Nagarjuna with voice, context, and method in the same frame.

 Prompt 2: Identify Nagarjuna's major concepts, methods, or questions.

-The central claim is this: He shows that views collapse when they treat things as self-subsisting in the wrong way.
+In plain terms: He shows that views collapse when they treat things as self-subsisting in the wrong way.

-The added historical insight is that Nagarjuna is best read as a method of pressure, not only as a set of theses.
+Nagarjuna is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Nagarjuna inside Mahayana Buddhist philosophy, especially the Madhyamaka critique of intrinsic essence, then ask what the method still forces later readers to notice.
 Reductio and middle-way analysis: he shows that views collapse when they treat things as self-subsisting in the wrong way.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.